 Students may be admitted to one of the doctoral level training areas with either a bachelor’s or master’s degree.
 The department does not offer a terminal master’s degree.
 Graduate students admitted to the graduate program in psychology typically receive funding (tuition plus stipend) for five years as long as they remain in good standing.
 Applicants interested in the psychology and law concentration should apply to the cognitive or social psychology program.
 More information about admissions and the application process to the graduate program in psychology may be found here.

-A second major premise of this department is that the psychologist is a scientist who is able to advance the discipline through research and/or a practitioner who has research skills sufficient to design and implement treatment or program evaluations.
-Thus, a strong research orientation is evident in all areas of study in the department, and continuous involvement in research is stressed throughout the student’s enrollment at Iowa State University.
+The graduate program in psychology follows an apprenticeship model in which students work under the direct supervision of a major professor with input from a faculty committee.
+A guiding premise of the department’s training philosophy is that the psychologist is a scientist who advances the discipline through research and/or a practitioner who has research skills to design and implement treatment or program evaluations.
+A strong research orientation is evident in all graduate program areas in the department.

 According to the learning goals of graduate training in psychology, graduates of the program will able to:

 - Demonstrate comprehensive understanding of scientific literature in the student’s training area.

 - Form testable hypotheses and articulate research objectives that have the potential to lead to significant scientific contributions to the field of study.

 - Conduct quantitative research via appropriate acquisition, analysis, and reporting of data.

 - Effectively communicate research findings orally and in writing.